chef/chef-web-docs/content/chef_client_security.md

 #### knife ssl fetch

-Run the `knife ssl fetch` to download the self-signed certificate from the Chef Infra Server to the `/.chef/trusted_certs` directory on a workstation.
+Use `knife ssl fetch` to download the self-signed certificate from the Chef Infra Server to the `/.chef/trusted_certs` directory on a workstation.

 **Verify Checksums**